Best Time To Trek To Everest Base Camp

 - Highlights: If you’re still willing to trek in the rains, one advantage is that the route won’t be crowded.
 Monsoon is low season and you can do the trek on a lower budget.

-Along with spring, autumn is the best time to trek Everest Base Camp, but the trekking season tends to get overbooked.
+Along with spring, autumn is the best time of the year to go to Everest Base Camp, but the trekking season tends to get overbooked.
 The traditional Everest Base Camp trek and the Three Passes route are both good choices.

 - Average Temperature: Maximum 4°C (39.2°F).
 Minimum -8°C (17.6°F)